 Welcome to Maple Street Psychology

-Maple Street Psychology is a small but rapidly growing private practice located in Cooroy Qld.
-Sharon-Lee Duff and Claire Day are warm and engaging professional practitioners who aim to assist clients to feel safe and supported through their journey.
+Maple Street Psychology is a small but rapidly growing private practice located in Cooroy, Queensland.
+Sharon-Lee Duff and Claire Day are warm and engaging professional practitioners who aim to assist clients to feel safe and supported throughout their journey.

 Our treatment styles

 Eye Movement Desensitisation and Reprocessing (EMDR)

 Treatment available soon.

 Acceptance and Commitment Therapy (ACT)

 The goal of ACT is to increase psychological flexibility and have the ability to enter the present moment more fully.
 This allows the client to move towards more valued behaviour.